 Prana Vayu: Prana vayu represents the force that draws sensory experience to us.
 It is the force of attraction and has a magnetic nature.
 The way it functions determines the types of impressions we expose ourselves to.
 Prana vayu resides in the head and heart (chest) where desire dwells, choices are made, and sensory experience is processed.
 When it is healthy, we are drawn toward that which is harmonious and which brings us health and well-being.
 When prana vayu is out of balance, we misuse our senses and bring inside of us that which will cause disease.

 Samana Vayu: Whereas prana vayu represents the force of attraction, samana vayu represents the force of absorption, pulling the impressions we are drawn to toward the center of our being.
 For example, samana vayu carries nutrients from the intestines into the circulatory system, and the sensations of things we touch are carried from the skin to the central nervous system.
 When samana vayu is functioning properly, impressions are properly absorbed.
-When it is in a state of dysfunction, absorption becomes difficult,and malnourishment and numbness may occur (respectively).
+When it is in a state of dysfunction, absorption becomes difficult, and malnourishment or numbness may occur.

 Apana Vayu: Cellular activity produces both work and waste.
-While udana is responsible for the work, apana vayu is responsible for cleaning up the waste.
-Apana vayu eliminates waste primarily through the functions of urination, defecation and menstruation.
-However, it is responsible for all the downward flowing energy of the body and as such is also responsible for the energy needed for carrying the child out of the womb and into the world.
+While udana vayu is responsible for the work, apana vayu is responsible for cleaning up the waste.
+Apana vayu eliminates waste primarily through the functions of urination, defecation, and menstruation.
+It is responsible for all the downward flowing energy of the body and as such is also responsible for the energy needed for carrying the child out of the womb and into the world.

 Light: The bones of the body are narrow

 Cold: A person tends to become chilled easier than others